-From these examples you are able to see that if one is sufficiently ina cooperative of some sort to help himself during our current "breathing spell."
+From these examples you are able to see that if one is sufficiently inreaders make known their stand in terested he may be able to help form a cooperative of some sort to help himself during our current "breathing spell."
 There are any number of types of cooperatives which may be formed and surely you must desire to help yourself and your fellow-man.
 Much material is available to us which will be of benefit to anyone who wishes to make a move in this direction of coopera-